KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-channels.md

 The `channelsaddress` method displays the various addresses and their balances for a specified pubkey.

 ::: tip

-- The pubkey used as the argument must be a destination pubkey with which a channel will be opened.
+Usually, the pubkey used as the argument is the destination pubkey to which a channel is opened.
-- If the same `pubkey` [used to launch the daemon](../cryptoconditions/cryptoconditions-instructions.html#creating-and-launching-with-a-pubkey) has been used as the argument, then the keys:

-  1. ChannelsCC1of2Address
-  2. ChannelsCC1of2TokensAddress

-will be meaningless.

-- And the keys PubkeyCCaddress and myCCAddress will have the same values.

 :::

 ### Arguments: